-FBI Profiler Books in Order
+FBI Profiler Books In Order

-Below is the complete list of Lisa Gardner’s FBI Profiler books in publication order.
+Below is the complete list of Lisa Gardner’s FBI Profiler books in order.
 For this series, the chronological reading order is the same as the order of publication.

-FBI Profiler Books in Publication Order
+Publication Order of FBI Profiler Books

 1. The Perfect Husband (1997)